Living with a Kappa

 It had been a couple of times that my car would fail to start immediately after filling up the gas tank; I ignored the issue as it would often start on the second or third crank.
 Recently, I took my car in a 800 mile trip and the issue worsened, but fortunately made it home in spite of it.
 After the last tank filling of the trip, my car wouldn't start after cranking several times, I had to press on the gas pedal a little while cranking to get it to start, and after it started, I had to keep the car revving high (2 to 3 thousand rpm), if left to idle it would stall.
 The car sounded like an expensive sport-scar because of the backfiring it did while revving, but after a minute or so of revving, the car was back to it's normal self (except that it would idle around 1000 RPM instead of the expected 850).
 Once I was home, I pulled the codes shown in the picture with my OBD-II reader.
 As expected, I had misfires in all cylinders, but the code that caught my attention was P0496.

 This made it evident that there was an error in the vehicle's evaporative emissions (EVAP) system.
 The gas tank cap seal appeared to be in good condition and seated properly, so a problem with it was discarded.
 The EVAP system captures the fuel vapors from the gas tank and stores them in a charcoal canister until the engine can make use of them.
-To achieve this, the vacuum of from the engine goes through a computer-controller purge valve to the gas tank and the EVAP canister.
+To achieve this, the vacuum from the engine goes through a computer-controller purge valve to the gas tank and the EVAP canister.
 Suspecting that the purge valve might be faulty, I removed it (by undoing a single bolt and two hoses), and by blowing through it I realized the valve was stuck open, as it's supposed to be normally closed.
+If the purge valve is stuck open, the fuel vapors in your tank get displaced into the intake manifold while filling up, resulting a potentially too rich condition to start up the engine.
 Without a second thought, I replaced the part, took the car to the gas station and was able to start on the first crank.

 Oct 9, 2022